tetratorus/RulesEngineJS/README.md

 ### How does it work?
 The rules engine has three parts: facts, rules, and events.

 When facts are updated in the rules engine, its rules are evaluated.
-If a rule passes (evaluates to true), it triggers any events that has been defined in that rule.
+If a rule passes (resolves or evaluates to true), it triggers any events that has been defined in that rule.
 Any listeners which are listening for that event will then be triggered.

 ### Why should I use this?
 - Supports async rules (using jQuery.Deferred)